sidneydurant/backcountry-almanac/README.md

 # Backcountry Almanac

-This is a (Vite/React)web app that uses Mapbox GL JS to create an interactive map of an area with custom WebGL layers for visualization.
-It uses DEM data (downloaded from https://apps.nationalmap.gov/downloader/) of a small area around Lassen National Park.
-The raw data is parsed using https://github.com/geotiffjs/geotiff.js/.
-This elevation data is then piped into custom WebGL shaders that form the basis of each visualization layer.
+This is a (Vite/React) web app that uses Mapbox GL JS to create an interactive map of an area with custom layers for visualization.
+It uses DEM data of a small area around Lassen National Park downloaded from https://apps.nationalmap.gov/downloader/.
+This raw elevation data is parsed using https://github.com/geotiffjs/geotiff.js/, and then piped into custom WebGL shaders that form the basis of each layer.

-Here is the map showing an elevation visualization:
+Here is the map showing the elevation layer:

 ![A map of Lassen National Park, with a custom elevation layer rendered on top.](./img/elevation-screenshot.png)

-Here is the map showing an aspect visualization:
+Here is the map showing the aspect layer:

 ![A map of Lassen National Park, with a custom aspect layer rendered on top.](./img/aspect-screenshot.png)

-Here is the map showing a slope angle visualization:
+Here is the map showing the slope angle layer:

 ![A map of Lassen National Park, with a custom slope angle layer rendered on top.](./img/slopeangle-screenshot.png)

-The goal is to be able to show information about current conditions to help estimate when a refrozen slope may soften and offer good skiing, or even when a slope covered in powder can be expected to warm up and start avalanching.
-Specifically the goal is to create layers that display Solar Exposure (boolean), Solar Irradiance (W/m<sup>2</sup>), and Insolation (Wh/m<sup>2</sup>).
+The eventual goal is to show information about current conditions by creating layers that display Solar Exposure (boolean), Solar Irradiance (W/m<sup>2</sup>), and Insolation (Wh/m<sup>2</sup>) for a user-specified time.
+Solar Exposure is tricky because one needs to take into account shadows cast by surrounding terrain.
+Solar Irradiance and Insolation are dependent on this as well.
+These layers could be used to estimate when a refrozen slope may soften and offer good skiing, or when a slope covered in powder can be expected to warm up and start avalanching.

-Longer term, integrating weather data could be interesting as well (ex to help account for the wind/cloud cover/temperature's impact on the snowpack), but for now I'm assuming clear skies (and thus 100% solar irradiance).
+Longer term, integrating weather data could be interesting as well, to help account for the wind, cloud cover & temperature's impact on the snowpack.

 At the end of the day, this is a for-fun personal project :)